 IWC had begun to explore the water supply and reservoir issue in earnest in the early 1920's, and one solution was a reservoir in the Fall Creek valley.
 Fall Creek, whose flow levels tended to decline significantly in warmer months, was in need of a consistent source of water to feed IWC facilities farther south, especially the station near present day Keystone and Fall Creek Parkway, adjacent to the State Fair Grounds.
 Like the idea for surface reservoir generally, a reservoir in the Fall Creek Valley was not new.
 On June 1, 1896, following an industrial spill in the White River, the News reported that William H. Woollen, local attorney, nature lover, and the namesake of Woollen Gardens, noted that potential water issues could be discussed in tandem with pending city park plans being discussed at the time, and “cited the Fall Creek region above Millersville.
 The creek winds among hills from where many springs flow.
 A two-mile stretch of hill and valley, extending up the creek and surrounded on all sides with highways, but with no tows to pollute the water would be available, he thinks, as a reservoir for water sufficient for the future needs of the city..."

 An impounding reservoir would retain water and release it below the dam into Fall Creek when a higher flow was needed to supply IWC facilities farther downstream.
 Additionally, the reservoir would potentially help future flooding issues.
-In 1928, the IWC, under the local direction of its vice president Howard Morse, began to purchase land in the area surrounding Germantown, and in southeastern Hamilton, and northwest Hancock County.
-The maps in the slider below show the area where the reservoir was planned.
+In 1928, the IWC, under the local direction of its vice president Howard Morse, quietly began to purchase land in the area surrounding Germantown, and in southeastern Hamilton, and northwest Hancock County.
+The maps in the slider below (use the arrows to change photos) show the area where the reservoir was planned.
 The first map is from a 1889 Atlas of Indianapolis and Marion County.
 Note Germantown in the northeast corner.
 The second is from a 1938 Plat Book of Marion County, and while Germantown is still on the map, the IWC now owns a large portion of the land in the northeast corner of the county.
 The eventual dam for the reservoir was constructed northeast of the '20' section number in each map.

 In 1931, topographical analysis and aerial surveys were conducted in the valley to identify the location for the reservoir, and most importantly, the dam.
 Test borings were completed in 1931-32, and land purchases continued.
 The dam site was selected at a point where the Fall Creek Valley narrowed, just downstream from Germantown.
 The elevation at base of the valley was 759 feet above sea level, and the IWC calculated the spillway part of the dam would need to be 26 feet above this.